 So what does convection mean?

-In addition to standard microwave technlogy, these dual-purpose appliances come with an extra built-in heating element, as well as a fan that helps circulate the heat around the inside of the unit.
+In addition to standard microwave technology, these dual-purpose appliances come with an extra built-in heating element, as well as a fan that helps circulate the heat around the inside of the unit.
 When used in convection mode, the unit acts like a traditional oven.
 This means you can bake, roast, crisp, and cook as you would in a full-size oven.

 Want to roast a crispy golden chicken?
 Check.
 Cook a pizza with a golden brown crust?
 Sure!
-Bake some moist, delicous cookies?
+Bake some moist, delicious cookies?
 You got it.
 You can also bake cakes and casseroles in convection mode, then switch back to microwave mode to pop your after-dinner popcorn.

 These combination standard/convection ovens are particularly great for small spaces, like studio apartments and campers that can’t fit both a regular oven and a microwave.
 When in 'convection only' mode, metal cookware, like rotisserie pans and cookie sheets can be used.
 Convection microwave ovens also come with helpful features like 'auto convect' for precise roasting.
 You can also preheat and switch between modes from your smart phone.